robertrypula/AudioNetwork/README.md

 >scenario is when your microphone has some hardware filter that you can't disable.
 In this case you need to throw it
 >away and buy a new one ;)

-## How can I play with it on my local machine?
+## How to add sound transmission to my project?

-Project is available at GitHub and npm so you can just run one of the commands below:
+Audio Network is available at GitHub and npm so you can just run one of the commands below:

 ```
 git clone https://github.com/robertrypula/AudioNetwork.git